Medicines That Heal but Can Harm: Pharmacogenetics (PGx)

 • Pharmacogenetics Insights

-Doctor in white coat speaking with a patient in an office.
+A doctor in a white coat with a stethoscope around their neck sits at a desk, speaking with a patient in a medical office.

 Access our pharmacogenetics report to understand how your genes affect medication responses.
 This resource is essential for both patients and healthcare providers.